BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Adding a blog post in BigCommerce.

-There is one rather odd omission from BigCommerce’s blogging functionality, however: an RSS feed.
+There is one rather odd omission from BigCommerce’s blogging tool, however: an RSS feed.

 If you feel the BigCommerce blogging functionality is not up to scratch, or if RSS is a deal-breaker for you, you can always integrate another blogging tool (such as WordPress) with your BigCommerce store.